-So while the proposed action would constitute a net loss of EFH for bluefish, and thus an adverse effect, because of the comparatively small size of the project area in comparison with open waters of the Bay suitable for bluefish, the natural trend of open water habitat increase, and long-term protection of SAV habitat, no detrimental impacts to bluefish from the proposed action are expected.
+Although the risk exists for individuals to be destroyed by the dredge, due to their great mobility, bluefish should easily be able to relocate elsewhere and avoid the dredge.
+While the proposed action would constitute minor impacts to bluefish EFH, the comparatively small size of the project area in comparison with open waters of the Bay suitable for bluefish, the natural trend of open water habitat increase, and long-term protection of SAV habitat, no detrimental impacts to bluefish from the proposed action are expected.